Wormsin/image-segmentation/README.md

 # image-segmentation
+This code was made as part of a project to pack items with a delta robot.
 ### description
 **auto_seg.py** creates the dataset from the video or set of images for training yolo segmentation model.